humdrum-tools/humdrum-documentation/guide/ch27/index.md

 emotionality.
 The **stats** command outputs a variance measure that can be used to gauge the spread of the data.
 However, another way to address this problem is by ignoring the plus and minus signs in the input.
-That is, a rough index of emotionality \-- independent of whether the emotion is predominantly negative or positive would simply focus on the most emotionally charged words.
+That is, a rough index of emotionality &mdash; independent of whether the emotion is predominantly negative or positive would simply focus on the most emotionally charged words.